linode/docs/docs/guides/websites/cms/wordpress/how-to-install-wordpress-almalinux-8/index.md

 ---

-WordPress is a widely-used and open-source content management system (CMS).
-WordPress remains perhaps the most popular CMS for blogging, which was its original design.
-But its effectiveness as a CMS has also made it useful for an array of websites where strong content management is crucial.
+WordPress is an open-source content management system (CMS).
+WordPress remains perhaps the most popular CMS for blogging, which was its original use case.
+Its effectiveness as a CMS has also made it useful for an array of websites where strong content management is crucial.
 WordPress also boasts an extensive library of themes, plug-ins, and widgets to meet your website's needs and make it your own.

-In this guide, learn how to install WordPress on your AlmaLinux 8 server.
+In this guide, you learn how to install WordPress on your AlmaLinux 8 server.

 ## Before You Begin